What lens have you got on that?

 My reply was often a completely genuine, ‘I don’t know.’

 I could see him debating as to whether to rush off and exclaim to the bride that she had booked a complete idiot to take her wedding pictures, or whether to tell me not to be such a sarcastic bugger.

 The truth is, the actual specifications of a piece of kit often have evaporated from my head as soon as I have bought it.
 As far as a lens is concerned, as long as it is sharp and zooms from wide enough to get everything in or create a certain perspective to long enough to fill the frame and create another perspective, I do not care who made it.

 You will notice I said, ‘As soon as I have bought it’.

-What Camera do I need for creative nude photography?
+What Camera do I need for shooting creative nudes?

 As a professional photographer I do extensive research on most things I buy.
 Checking the specs, reading reviews, playing with them and testing them to make sure that they are going to do what it says on the tin.
 And, most importantly, that they are not going to let me down.

 Right the next bit is only going to cost you a fortune if you are male and have a small dick as, according to most women if you have, you are going to need an ENORMOUS camera (or buy a sports car) to compensate.
 There is probably a logical correlation between camera size and dick size, as most women say they probably would not notice, unless it (the dick) was VERY big or very, very, small: it’s the way it is used.
 The same applies to a camera.